-Living up to the opportunity of BART Phase II is going to require extraordinary collective action.
-That's the singular lesson from other communities that developed great TOCs.
+Realizing the opportunities associates with BART Phase II requires extraordinary collective action.
+That's the most important lesson learned from other communities that developed great TOCs.

-VTA is asking the City of San José to enter into a long-term partnership with VTA, starting with the following actions:
+VTA asks the City of San José to enter into a long-term partnership, starting with the following actions:

-- Endorse a holistic approach to creating TOCs in Santa Clara County and accept the Strategy Study as the appropriate beginning point. - Direct staff to prioritize implementation of land use, infrastructure, and funding programs. - Review implementation progress on a regular basis, in collaboration with VTA and other stakeholders.
+- Endorse a holistic approach to creating TOCs in Santa Clara County and accept this Downtown San José Station Playbook as the appropriate beginning point. - Direct staff to prioritize implementation of land use, infrastructure, and funding programs. - Review implementation progress on a regular basis in collaboration with VTA and other stakeholders.